 While you might never want to leave Hawaii, usually people plan to stay 7-10 days during their vacation to Hawaii.
 That gives enough time to get over jet lag, participate in a few scheduled activities, explore the Hawaiian island a bit, and have time to relax and unwind.

 What to Know Before Planning a Hawaii Trip

 1. You Can’t Drive Between the Hawaii Islands

 One of the top things people ask me is “Can you drive island to island in Hawaii?”

 There also isn’t a statewide ferry.
-There was the Super Ferry many years ago that was short lived.
-Otherwise, there is a ferry to Molokai and Lanai from Maui, but it’s just for people.
+There was the Super Ferry many years ago that was short-lived.
+Additionally, there used to be a ferry to Molokai, but that’s no longer running.
+Right now, there’s only the Lanai ferry from Maui, but it’s just for people.

 2. Avoid Golden Week